Why have a contact person?

 A conflict they’re having with another group member

 See more about the benefits of a contact person in this post.

 By default, in a small group the contact person will be whoever the visible organizer(s) are.
 As groups develop more, they may want to assign one or more contact people who aren’t necessarily also organizing events.

-This role might have overlap with “thinking about how to generally make the group better and more welcoming,” but isn’t necessarily the same thing.
-There’s some risk of having things related to community health relegated to one or two people, and we’d like welcomingness to be seen as something that everyone has a part in, even if there are designated contact people.
+This role might have overlap with “thinking about how to generally make the group better and more welcoming,” but isn’t necessarily the same thing, and we’d like welcomingness to be seen as something that everyone has a part in, even if there are designated contact people.